Google’s Hardware Products: Naming Conventions

 Google’s Brand Architecture & Naming Convention

-Google’s brand architecture and naming conventions seem all over the place.
+Google’s brand portfolio architecture and naming conventions seem all over the place.
 For instance, Google uses a Sub-brand + Descriptor / Numerical series naming strategy in some situations while imposing a Master brand + Sub-brand + Descriptor/Numerical series in others.

 The screenshot below speaks of the former.
 Examples include – Pixel Stand, Pixel Buds, Pixel 4 etc.